 The downside of a small bathroom is that it can be hard to squeeze everything in without it looking cluttered.
 Cluttered bathrooms are harder to clean and look messy, so it’s a lose-lose for everyone.
 The good news is that there are plenty of ways to maximize space in a small bathroom to look larger than it is.
 Read on to learn more.

 Reconfigure the Layout

-Since you probably won’t have enough room for a separate shower cubicle, install a shower-bath instead.
+Since you probably won’t have enough room for a separate shower cubicle, consider a company to install shower screens installation.
 This is a two-for-one solution that works for most families.
 It can definitely maximize space in a small bathroom.
 You can have a bath or a shower, the choice is yours.
 As long as you fit a good quality glass shower screen that doesn’t leak, there will be no nasty water stains on the ceiling of the room below.

 Hanging sanitaryware is another option that maximizes space for a smaller bathroom.
 Rather than a sink or toilet fixed to the floor, look at options that fix to the wall instead.
 This opens up the floor and makes a small bathroom look larger.
 It’s also easier to clean the floor.

 Light colours make a small room appear larger.
 Instead of dark shades or heavily patterned tiles, choose plain white subway tiles and pale walls.
 This creates a more modern, clean vibe, which is perfect for a compact bathroom.